Sougata-Chowdhury/App-Project-489/README.md

 6. Add CI for formatting, analysis, and tests.
 7. Complete web Firebase support or explicitly scope the app to mobile only.
 8. Add screenshots or GIFs for the elder and admin flows.

 ---

-## Recommended README Placement

-For this repository, the most useful location for this documentation is:

-- `responseforce/README.md`

-That is the actual Flutter app root and the place where developers will look first when setting up or modifying the application.

----